 How can Alexa help caregivers of Alzheimer’s patients?
-The device can:

 - Set reminders

 - Make lists

 - Provide entertainment like jokes, music, or movies

 We use her to set alarms, play music, adjust the temperature, and turn on our favorite movies.
 We’re talking, of course, about Alexa, Amazon’s virtual assistant.